Sienci-Labs/Resources/lmmk2/the-basics/lmk2-prepping-to-own.md

 ### **Initial Costs**

+There are a couple main costs to consider when entering the CNC hobby.
+You can start with as little as a CNC, table and laptop!
+Some companies will offer beginner bundles like the [Starter End Mill Set](https://sienci.com/product/sems/) for example.
+These can be a great way to save some money and get a variety of bits to start with.

 - **Machine Cost**<br> CNC machines come in a range of prices depending on size, precision, and brand.
 Hobby-level machines can start around $500–$2,000, while more advanced or larger machines can go well beyond $5,000.
 - **Additional Costs**<br> You’ll also need software for designing your projects, which could involve one-time purchases or subscription fees.
 Accessories like end mills, clamps, dust collection systems, and materials (wood, MDF, etc.) will add to your initial investment.
-- **Upgrades**<br> Over time, you may want to upgrade parts, like getting better tooling, a quieter dust collection system or adding additional features (such as an upgraded spindle or a laser engraver).

 #### Optional Add-Ons

+Over time, you may want to upgrade parts, like getting better tooling, a quieter dust collection system or adding additional features (such as an upgraded spindle, automatic tool changer or a laser engraver).
 Every shop is a bit different, and customizing yours to fit your needs is always a fun challenge.
 It's not uncommon to reshuffle/reorganize your shop after you've had your CNC for a bit and understand where you want things.
 Many users will already have a computer, mouse, keyboard, saw, workbench, etc. before you begin with your new CNC, which can really save you money starting up.

 In the chart below we explore many of the things you may want to consider adding to your shop, before your end mill starts spinning.
 Don't fret too much about 'keeping up with the Joneses', you can start slow and build up your extras when you are ready.